ibarros19/README/README.md

   The application has a MIT license.
   <a name='contribution'></a>
   ## How to contribute to this application
-  sdfsdf
+  To contribute, please email me.
   <a name='questions'></a>
   ## Questions
-  If you have any further questions, please feel free to contact me on GitHub at [ffsdfsdf](https://github.com/ffsdfsdf) or by email at [sdfsdf](sdfsdf).
+  If you have any further questions, please feel free to contact me on GitHub at [ivibarros19](https://github.com/ivibarros19) or by email at [ivi@myemail.com](ivi@myemail.com).